 Navigating Parent-Teacher Conferences with Your Ex

-Whether your custody agreement designates you or your ex as the primary caregiver, you’re both in this together, so don’t map the emergency exits just yet.
-If you’re prepared, you can navigate parent-teacher conferences with your ex—and you can stay calm, cool and collected, even if you two don’t get along.
+Whether your custody agreement designates you or your ex as the primary caregiver, though, you’re both in this together.
+If you’re prepared, you can navigate parent-teacher conferences with your ex—and you can stay calm, cool, and collected, even if you two don’t get along.

 What Your Raleigh Divorce Lawyer Might Say

 Your Raleigh divorce lawyer will want you to keep the peace; it’s always better in the long run.
-Since you and your ex share a child, you also share the responsibility of making sure he or she grows up with firm educational support.
+Since you and your ex share a child, you also share the responsibility of making sure they grow up with firm educational support.
 That means letting go of your resentment, anger and hurt in order to best provide for your child.

 Different Strokes for Different Folks